 U.S. District Court, Southern District of New York

 U.S. District Court, Eastern District of New York

-Michael was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Health Care Law.
+Michael was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Health Care Law.
 Michael has been listed in Best Lawyers since 2014.

-Michael has been recognized for his exceptional standing in the legal community in the area of health care in New York Super Lawyers, and has also been recommended in The Legal 500 United States 2017 editorial for Industry focus - Healthcare: Service providers.
+Michael has been recognized for his exceptional standing in the legal community in the area of health care in New York Super Lawyers, and has also been recommended in The Legal 500 United States 2019 editorial for Industry focus—Health Care: Service providers.